-Religion in Lebanon Lebanon is largely divided along religious sectarian lines.
-In principle it is a democracy but one where political positions are constrained by religious denomination.
-Unfortunately the prevalence of religious discourses is far from reflecting any genuine religiosity.
-Religion largely operates as a front for a corrupt political elite.
-I think this has had a harmful impact on the culture as a whole and most of all the youths.
-The below panel is part of various efforts I have put into helping students to better distinguish religion from the corrupt discourses that masquerade as religion.
-The four speaker panel features myself, another philosopher, a sheikh, and a priest.
-It was hosted by the philosophy and the debate student clubs at the Lebanese American University, and won an award for the best club event of 2019.
+Religion in Lebanon: Lebanon is largely divided along religious sectarian lines.
+In principle it is a democracy, but political positions are constrained by religious denomination.
+The prevalence of religious discourses is far from reflecting any genuine religiosity.
+Religion is largely a front used by a corrupt political elite.
+This has had a terrible impact on the culture as a whole, and most of all the youths.
+The below panel is one of various efforts I put into helping students better distinguish religion from Lebanon’s corrupt discourses.
+The four speaker panel features myself, an atheist philosopher, a sheikh, and a priest.
+It was hosted by the philosophy and debate student clubs at the Lebanese American University, and won an award for the best club event of 2019.
 The event is largely in Arabic, but I offer a brief introduction in English, starting at minute 11.

 Edinburgh stand-up philosophy: I was invited to give two casual philosophy talks as part of an event called Stand-Up Philosophy taking place at the Edinburgh Fringe Festival in Scotland.
-Scotland remains my favorite place on earth so far, so I was happy to offer Scotland something back.
-Below are my talks where I somehow manage to be serious despite being sandwiched between two comedians!
+Scotland remains my favorite place on earth so far, so I was happy to offer something back.
+Below is one of these talks where I somehow manage to be serious despite being sandwiched between two comedians!